Brietoe/Sentinel/Milestones.md

 Release v1.00

-Core service should only receive bug fixes in this phase, no new features.
+Core server should only receive bug fixes in this phase, no new features.

 UX/UI features may be added.